 The DC Animated Movie Universe provides example of:

-- Likewise the post-credits scene of Justice League: Throne of Atlantis with Lex Luthor meeting Orm at Belle Reve hasn't been followed up on.
-Specially jarring since Luthor's Legion of Doom appeared on Justice League vs. Teen Titans and Orm was nowhere to be seen.
+- The post-credits scene of Justice League: Throne of Atlantis with Lex Luthor meeting Orm at Belle Reve hasn't been followed up on.
+Specially jarring since Luthor's Legion of Doom appeared in Justice League vs. Teen Titans and Orm was nowhere to be seen.

 - Growing with the Audience: The films are popular with fans of the DCAU, who've now grown as adults, given it's a similar universe with mature themes to match.

-- Hotter and Sexier: Not that the DCAU didn't have its moments, but when there's no censors... it leads to some steamy moments to say the least.
+- Hotter and Sexier: Not that the DCAU didn't have its moments, but when there's no censors... it leads to female characters being bustier and curvier, and more Fanservice scenes that wouldn't had never been allowed in the DCAU.

 - Shared Universe: These films are all in-continuity with each other.